Mchy-DP/Mchy/README.md

 # Mchy
 Mchy is a compiler which converts the custom language, *Mchy*, to *Minecraft Datapacks*.
-This allows the programmer to write high level code such as for-loops, if-statements and functions yielding return values.
-They can then call the compiler and let it deal with the many idiosyncrasies of Datapacks that usually make these features difficult to implement and the code near impossible to read.
+This allows a programmer to write high level code such as for-loops, if-statements and functions and then let the compiler deal with the many idiosyncrasies of Datapacks.

 ## Quick Links
 * [Getting Started](#getting-started)